How Long Do Golf Cart Tires Last? (Everything to Know)

 Any of the numbers in this post are just really good estimates based on my experience and research that I have done to make this issue as clear as possible.

-So with that said, please use your best judgement.
-The tires are likely going to be one of the first things that you replace on your cart, so just be prepared and do what we suggested here to prolong the life span of the tires you already have.
+So, with that said, please use your best judgment.
+The tires will likely be one of the first things you replace on your cart, so be prepared and do what we suggested here to prolong the life span of the tires you already have.